Fellowships and Grants Title LSD RESEARCH CONSORTIUM

 The NINDS and the LSDRC will administrate their own funded applications and each entity will be responsible for monitoring scientific progress that each entity supports through this initiative.
 As appropriate, the principal investigators may be asked to share the NINDS progress reports with the LSDRC representatives, and vice versa.

 Application Review Committee and Funding Decisions

 The LSDRC Review Committee will review all applications and related material received from the NINDS, including summery statements and make funding decisions based on the amount of funds available for research funding as determined by the LSDRC Executive Committee.
 Several different grants may be funded.

-The LSDRC currently has $310,000 to award for the duration of the program, although this amount may increase as other groups join the LSDRC or funding is otherwise enhanced.
+The amount of funds that the LSDRC distributes may increase as other groups join the LSDRC or funding is otherwise enhanced.
 TheLSDRC Review Committee may give priority to applications needing additional targeted research.
 Innovative science and novel therapeutic approaches are of interest to the LSDRC.
 The goal is that results from the targeted research will enhance the principal investigators opportunity of then receiving NIH funding.
 The total amount awarded will depend on the quality of the applications received and the areas of need.
 NIH study section reviews and scores will supplement the reviews of the LSDRC committee, however, please note that decisions with respect to LSDRC funding will be made independent of the NIH scores and summary statement content.

 Eligible Research Costs

 Grant applications may fund salaries, equipment essential to the project, and specified consumable supplies.
 Grant monies are not to be used to cover general overhead of the institution involved.